YousafRaja/VoiceVenture/README.md

 ### Code Linting
 - Autoformatted code speeds up development and PR reviews.
 ### Monitoring
-There are several options here, I would pick one of the below.
+There are several options here.

 Monitoring with AWS:
 - Pros: Typically easier to get started as it's integrated with the other services.